The Private Equity Review: Japan

 The Offering Regulations and the Investment Management Regulations are generally structured under the concept that the offering activities and investment management activities are conducted by the general partner of the fund, rather than by the manager of the fund.
 Therefore, registration or filing required under the Offering Regulations or the Investment Management Regulations is typically required to be made by the general partner of the private equity fund.

 Under the Offering Regulations, in principle, to solicit partnership interests of a private equity fund in Japan, the general partner of the fund must register with the FSA as a Type II financial instruments business operator.
-However, registration as a Type II financial instruments business operator is a document-intensive and time-consuming process and generally requires several months of preparation.
+However, registration as a Type II financial instruments business operator is a document-intensive process and generally requires several months of preparation.
 Therefore, a majority of fund operators typically utilise the Article 63 exemption (see below), which is one of the exemptions set out in the FIEA.
 With respect to foreign private equity funds, some fund operators may instead retain a Japanese firm that is already registered as a Type II financial instruments business operator (such as a securities firms) for the purpose of marketing the fund in Japan.

 Investment Management Regulations